modal-labs/libmodal/DEVELOPING.md

 ### Testing

-We use [goleak](https://github.com/uber-go/goleak) for goroutine leak detection.
-Run tests with `-check-leaks` for package-level detection (`t.Parallel()`-safe), or `-check-leaks-per-test` to trace leaks to specific tests (must run sequentially).
-To enable per-test leak detection for a test, call `parallelOrCheckLeaks(t)` in the beginning of the test function, where you would normally call `t.Parallel()`.
+We use [goleak](https://github.com/uber-go/goleak) for goroutine leak detection, enabled by passing `-check-leaks` to `go test`.
+To identify which specific test is leaking, use [goleaks recommended method to find them](https://github.com/uber-go/goleak/?tab=readme-ov-file#determine-source-of-package-leaks), then use `go test -run` to run individual tests.

 ## How to publish